 Prerequisite(s): RELS 101, 102.
 (3-0; 0-0) RELS 311 History of Ancient Israel (3 sem. hrs.)
 A study of the various eras of the history of the Hebrew people in the Old Testament period, including a survey of attempted historical reconstructions.
 Attention is given to such features as pre-history, nationalism, government, and social institutions.
 NB: Not offered every year.
+See department chair.

-See department chair Prerequisite(s): RELS 101.
+Prerequisite(s): RELS 101.
 (3-0; 0-0) RELS 320 Dead Sea Scrolls (3 sem. hrs.)
-A survey of the texts and major critical issues concerning the scrolls: their origin, interpretation of the Old Testament, and background to the New Testament.
+A survey of the literary, social, cultural, political, and religious contexts of the Dead Sea Scrolls (DSS) and their role in recovering the historical development of the Hebrew Bible/Old Testament and early Jewish and Christian identities in antiquity.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): RELS 101, 102.
 (3-0 or 3-0) RELS 322 Tracing the World views in the Biblical Story: A Reformational Perspective (3 sem. hrs.)
 This course explores the beliefs and concepts that shaped the thoughts and actions of biblical authors, how people have viewed their relationship to God and the world during the course of the history of redemption, and world views in the biblical text, as well as the biblical story of redemption and its implications for today.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): RELS 101, 102 (or equivalent); third or fourth year standing.
 (3-0; 0-0) RELS 329 Elementary New Testament Greek (3 sem. hrs.)
 A continuing study of Koine Greek that is designed to prepare the student for reading the Greek New Testament.
 Cross-listed: GREE 329.